Timo Werner at Chelsea: How can Frank Lampard get the best from him?

-Timo Werner will have been disappointed to miss out on Germany's game against Turkey on Wednesday evening, suffering with flu-like symptoms.
-His last trip back yielded a goal against Spain in Berlin but there was nothing unusual about that.
-The forward also scored seven goals in his final eight appearances for RB Leipzig, underlining his status as one of the game's great goalscorers.
+Timo Werner has joined Germany's squad for their Nations League game in Ukraine on Saturday after missing Wednesday's friendly against Turkey with flu-like symptoms.
+His last trip back yielded a goal against Spain in Berlin, but there was nothing unusual about that.
+The forward also scored seven times in his final eight appearances for RB Leipzig, underlining his status as one of the game's great goalscorers.

 Four games into his Premier League journey with Chelsea, there have been glimpses of why Werner can be so dangerous.
 He has looked bright, particularly when winning a penalty against Brighton.
 There was also a fine strike to open the scoring in the Carabao Cup tie against Tottenham.
 But that first Premier League goal has eluded Werner thus far.